 Unstaple and Split

 Once documents are in DocuWare you can manipulate them in a number of ways.
-Multiple documents scanned together, without a Passport page separating them, enter the tray as a “stapled” packet.
+Multiple documents scanned together without a Passport page separating them enter the Tray as a “stapled” packet.
+Only .pdf files can be manipulated using the Unstaple/Staple function.
+When .pdf documents/packets need to be separated so they can be stored as individual documents, use the staple and unstaple functions to separate and put together pages.

-When .pdf documents/packets need to be separated so they can be stored as individual documents use the staple function to separate and put together the pages so they can be stored properly.
+Right click on the document in your Tray.

-Right-Click on the document in your tray.
+Select Unstaple.
+The pages are separated in the Tray